-Before the Pandemic, Hybrid described courses that combine face-to-face classroom instruction with computer-based learning.
+Before COVID-19, Hybrid described courses that combine face-to-face classroom instruction with computer-based learning.
 Hybrid courses move a significant part of course learning online and, as a result, reduce the amount of classroom seat time.

 HyFlex (a term coined by Brian Beatty) stands for a combination of “hybrid,” meaning alternating between face-to-face meetings and remote interactions, and “flexible,” meaning students move between these participation options.

 In a HyFlex course, courses are delivered both in person and online at the same time by the same faculty member.